Pooky/Monolit-2-Projects/README.md

 # Monolit-2-Projects

-Project generator from default monolit template, with custom syntax and specifikation of content.
+Project generator from default monolit template, with custom syntax and specification of content.

 # Command line options